Are your hunts guaranteed?

 Where are you located?

-We are in Western Kentucky located approximately one hour northwest of Bowling Green, KY and an hour west of Louisville, KY.
+We are in Western Kentucky located approximately one hour northwest of Bowling Green, KY and an hour and a half west of Louisville, KY.

 What is the easiest way to get to your farm?